PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

         --help        Print this help message
         --version     Print version information
         --colors      Use colors in output
+        --no-colors   Do not use colors in output (this is the default)
         <file>        One or more files and/or directories to check
         <encoding>    The encoding of the files being checked (default is iso-8859-1)
         <extensions>  A comma separated list of file extensions to check